2025 events

 Watch our most recent event recordings

-Introducing new editions of Essential Mathematics CORE for the Australian Curriculum v9.0 and Victorian Curriculum v.20
+Webinarl: Introducing new editions of Essential Mathematics CORE for the Australian Curriculum v9.0 and Victorian Curriculum v.20

 Cambridge authors David Greenwood and Justin Robinson presented an engaging webinar exploring the second editions of Essential Mathematics CORE for Years 7–10, designed specifically for students who need extra support to meet the minimum standards of the Australian Curriculum V9.0 and the Victorian Curriculum V2.0.

-Understanding the new WA Curriculum for Maths
+Webinar: Understanding the new WA Curriculum for Mathematics

 David Greenwood is an expert curriculum analyst, and author of over 80 mathematics textbooks, making him well placed to discuss the new WA Curriculum.
 Hear about how to approach the changes in your classroom and how the new Essential Mathematics for the WA Curriculum resources support teachers and students.

-Changes to the NSW Stage 6 Advanced and Extension 1 Syllabuses
+Webinar: Changes to the NSW Stage 6 Advanced and Extension 1 Syllabuses

 Featuring Cambridge authors, Brian Dorofaeff and William McArthur, this webinar explored the key changes to the NSW Year 11 Advanced and Extension 1 syllabuses, ways to prepare for implementation in 2026, and the substantial changes and improvements to the new edition of CambridgeMATHS Stage 6 resources to ensure precise syllabus alignment.

-Supporting teachers to deliver the new
+Webinar: Supporting teachers to deliver the new

 WA Curriculum for Science